dmrao/java-full-stack-assessment/aoi-geojson-service/README.md

-#Project Overview
+# Project Overview
 This project is a Spring Boot application that processes GeoJSON Areas of Interest (AoI) and generates footprints for the specified AoI.
 It includes an interactive map using Leaflet.js and provides a secure REST API, protected by Keycloak for OAuth-based authentication.

-#Features
+# Features

-##REST API:
+## REST API:
 Processes GeoJSON input for AoI and returns generated footprints.
 Includes Swagger documentation for API exploration.

-##Map-based Client using Leaflet.js:
+## Map-based Client using Leaflet.js:
--Displays the AoI and generated footprints on an interactive map using Leaflet.js.
+- Displays the AoI and generated footprints on an interactive map using Leaflet.js.
 - Has a login page where you enter the username and password configured in keyCloak -Can be accessed using the base url : http://<host:port>/ ( eg: http://localhost:8080/ if tomcat is on 8080)

-##Security:
+## Security:

 Secured using Keycloak with OAuth2.0 and Bearer Tokens.

-##Swagger UI:
+## Swagger UI:

 Interactive API documentation available at /swagger-ui.html.

-#Technologies Used
+# Technologies Used
 -Java 17
 -Spring Boot 3.3.5
 -Maven